-My kids were at the neighbor’s house playing and my baby was asleep, so I took some time to compose myself from the puddle I felt like melting into and started planning and thinking about what mattered most in my home.
-There is a big difference between valuable and irreplaceable.
+My kids were at the neighbor’s house playing and my baby was asleep, so I took some time to pray and compose myself from the puddle I felt like melting into.
+I started planning and thinking about what mattered most in my home.
+There is a big difference between what is valuable and what is irreplaceable.

 If you had to go through your whole house and take only what would fit into your car, what would it be?
 What would be of the most importance to you?

-Family history- old photos and journals, family records
+- Family history- old photos and journals, family records

-Computer and hard drive
+- Computer and hard drive

-Phone and charger
+- Phone and charger

-Clothes for a few days
+- Clothes for a few days

-Kids favorite blankets or stuffed animals
+- Kids favorite blankets or stuffed animals

-My husband’s guns
+- My husband’s guns

-My homeschool books!!
+- My homeschool books!!

-A few small toys or books for kids
+- A few small toys or books for kids

-First aid kit
+- First aid kit

 After I gathered all of the things that I felt were important, I calmly went to get my children.
 I told them that I wanted them home with me and that we had some things to do.
 I didn’t want to scare them or alarm them.
 When they came home, I told them that we needed to pack up our favorite things- but there is hardly any room, so they couldn’t take much.
-My son ran to get the Wii, my daughter got her Strawberry Shortcake dolls and her favorite blankie.
+My son ran to get the Wii (ha ha!) , my daughter got her Strawberry Shortcake dolls and her favorite blankie.

 When my husband came home from work that evening, he, too went through the house to see what more we would take from our home.
 The interesting thing was that I was ok with walking away from a house full of things.
 I knew that my family would be safe and that whatever happened we would be provided for by family and by the Lord.
 I felt detatched from material things and cared only for those that I loved.
 It was truly a wake up for me.
 It really made me realize what matters in this world.